-The U.S. Supreme Court held that a person has a “property interest in certain government entitlements,” which requires notice and a hearing before a government entity (either state or federal) can take them away.
-The Goldberg court decided that such entitlements (e.g., welfare benefits, government pensions) are a form of “new property” that require pre-deprivation procedural protection, doing away with the traditional distinction between rights and privileges.
-Prior to , welfare benefits were widely considered to be a privilege or a charitable payment, rather than an entitlement.
+The U.S. Supreme Court decision was based on a finding that a person has a “property interest in certain government entitlements,” which requires notice and a hearing before a government entity (either state or federal) can take them away.
+The court in Goldberg decided that such entitlements (e.g., welfare benefits, government pensions) are a form of “new property” that require pre-deprivation procedural protection, doing away with the traditional distinction between rights and privileges.
+Prior to Goldberg v.
+Kelly, welfare benefits were widely considered to be a privilege or a charitable payment, rather than an entitlement.

 WHO ADMINISTERS THE FAIR HEARINGS